Stunning battery life

 Why should you buy the Galaxy M20?

 I think Samsung has finally managed to build a phone that ticks almost all the checkmarks that a young smartphone buyer is looking for.
-Be it the absolutely fantastic battery life, the vibrant display or the satisfactory performance, the Galaxy M20 can easily hold its own against competing handsets from Xiaomi, Honor and others.
+Be it the absolutely fantastic battery life, the vibrant display or the satisfactory performance, the Galaxy M20 is still a fairly decent option for smartphone buyers.

 That’s it for our Samsung Galaxy M20 review!
 What do you think about Samsung’s M series of phones?
 Let us know in the comments section!